Genaker/TerraformMagentoCloud/README.md

           runas: mage_user
 ```

-Script to 'compile' magento on Deploy server - You pull and compile code to a deploy server end after just push code to production fith Code Deploy - fastest way
+Script to 'compile' magento on Deploy server - You pull and compile code to a deploy server or build Docker container end after just push code to production fith Code Deploy - fastest way

 ```
 cd production/build/public_html